A Look at Locally Grown & Sourced Food Including U-Pick & What's In Season

 Hand Melon Farm in Greenwich offers a variety of u-pick options!
 Blueberries start in early July, raspberries are later in the summer, and then in late August you can actually pick your own vegetables as well such as tomatoes, hot peppers, and eggplant.
 The season finishes up in the autumn with fall squash.

 Hicks Orchard in Granville is another gem offering several u-pick options.
-U-pick tart cherries start in July, followed by blueberries in mid-July (going to mid-August), and then u-pick apples in the fall start in September and can go as late as early November.
+U-pick tart cherries start in July, followed by blueberries in mid-July (going to mid to late August), and then u-pick apples in the fall start in September and can go as late as early November.

 In addition to their u-pick options, Hicks also has a farm store where you can get pre-picked apples and produce, cider, and other goodies, they have a Slyboro Cider House where you can enjoy hard cider tastings, and more farm fun is to be had with a seasonal corn maze, barnyard animals, and the best cider doughnuts you can find in the fall.

 For a truly unique u-pick experience, head to Lavenlair Farm in Whitehall, where you can pick a lavender bouquet as part of their tour.
-They have 32 different varieties of lavender of all shapes, sizes, and colors.
-Their hours are Wednesday to Sunday, 10am to 4pm until September 2nd.
+They have 32 different varieties of lavender of all shapes, sizes, and colors and bouquets range from $5 to $15, depending on the size.
 While you're there, you simply must check out their 100-foot diameter "laverinth," a labyrinth filled with lavender!

 Liebigs' Strawberry Ridge Farm

-Strawberries are usually in season in June, but you can pick your own strawberries at Liebigs' Strawberry Ridge Farm in Granville through early July.
-Contact them and see if they're still available!
+Strawberries are usually in season in June, but you can typically pick your own strawberries at Liebigs' Strawberry Ridge Farm in Granville through early July.
+Give them a call to find out pricing and hours before you head over, at 518.642.1385.

 Get end of the season tomatoes, eggplants, and peppers from Moses Farm, which also offers u-pick pumpkins in the fall.
+They're typically open 9am to 6pm daily.
 Moses Farm is located in Eagle Bridge.
-Contact them to find out their hours!

-You can pick a variety of raspberries at Stu-Berry Acres in Argyle: red raspberries, black raspberries, and purple raspberries are all $4.50 per pound, and then fall red raspberries will begin in August; they also offer u-pick blueberries at $3.25 per pound.
+You can pick a variety of raspberries at Stu-Berry Acres in Argyle: red raspberries, black raspberries, and purple raspberries, and then fall red raspberries will begin in August; they also offer u-pick blueberries.

 This family business started out as a small dairy farm in 1974 and transitioned into a berry farm with the first raspberry patch being planted in 1982.
-Contact them for their hours!
+Contact them for their hours and prices!
 They sell homemade jam, homemade pickles, maple syrup, and raw honey in addition to the u-pick berries.

 Please note: Stu-Berry Acres only accepts check and cash.